python-trio/trio/docs/source/reference-hazmat.rst

-   Decorator that marks the given regular function, generator function, async function, or async generator function as unprotected, i.e., the code inside this function *can* be rudely interrupted by :exc:`KeyboardInterrupt` at any moment.
+   Decorator that marks the given regular function, generator function, async function, or async generator function as unprotected against :exc:`KeyboardInterrupt`, i.e., the code inside this function *can* be rudely interrupted by :exc:`KeyboardInterrupt` at any moment.

    If you have multiple decorators on the same function, then this should be at the bottom of the stack (closest to the actual